Electrolyte Imbalance: Symptoms and How to Correct

 Electrolyte Imbalance Diagnosis

-If you are experiencing any symptoms of an electrolyte imbalance or feeling concerned otherwise, make certain to visit a doctor.
-To diagnose an electrolyte imbalance, your doctor will go through your symptom history, perform a physical examination and take a blood and/or urine test.
+If you are experiencing any symptoms of an electrolyte imbalance or feeling concerned, make sure to visit a doctor.
+To diagnose an electrolyte imbalance, your doctor will go through your symptom history, perform a physical examination, and take a blood and/or urine test.

 They may also order an ultrasound or x-ray of your kidneys to make sure your electrolyte imbalance is not the result of kidney problems.
 Once the appropriate diagnosis is made, your doctor can help you with the right treatment plan (17).